Bryant Gumbel: The Early Show

-After leaving the Today and Dateline NBC in 1997, Gumbel moved to CBS, where he hosted various shows before becoming co-host of the network's morning show The Early Show on November 1, 1999.
+After the cancellation of Public Eye, Gumbel hosted various other CBS shows before becoming co-host of the network's morning show The Early Show on November 1, 1999.
 Gumbel left The Early Show (and CBS that same year) on May 17, 2002.
 Gumbel was hosting The Early Show on the morning of September 11, 2001.
 He was the first to announce the September 11 attacks to CBS viewers.

 In the spring and summer of 2010, he served as a special guest moderator of ABC's The View for multiple days.